 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Describe the role of qualitative research in expanding understandings of dementia.
+- Describe the role of qualitative research in expanding understandings of ageing, older age, and dementia.

-- Distinguish between various qualitative methodologies and their contributions to knowledge about dementia.
+- Distinguish between various qualitative methodologies and their contributions to knowledge about ageing, older age, and dementia.